-Nomination form (1)
+Nomination form

-- Include your full name

-- Optional: use commonly used name box(es) if commonly known by a name other than your full name and wish to use it instead.

 - Description field 3 options:

-- party candidates can use party name or description authorised by a certificate issued by or on behalf of the Nominating Officer
+- leave blank

 - Independent

-- leave blank
+- party candidates can use party name or description authorised by a certificate issued by or on behalf of the Nominating Officer.

-Nomination form (2)
+Nomination form

-- Subscribers: 2 subscribers are required for elections - Must sign and print and after their names.
-Check details of subscribers against electoral register - Only ask subscribers to sign after completing the name, address and description fields on the form - Data protection requirements subscribers need to be aware of what their personal data will be used for.
+- Subscribers: 10 subscribers from the constituency are required. - Must sign and should print their names.
+Check details of subscribers against electoral register that is in force on the last day for publication of notice of election. - If they are not on that register, they can't subscribe your nomination. - Only ask subscribers to sign after completing the name and description fields on the form - Data protection requirements